 The next day, we woke up and ate our breakfast on those same aluminum plates.
 Our activity for the day was kayaking down the Betsie River, admiring the herons, ducks, beavers and other wildlife as we snaked along for two and a half hours.
 For lunch we stopped in the Cabbage Shed, a waterfront restaurant/pub that looks to be a lively place on weekend evenings.
 After lunch we drove around and saw that there was a lighthouse.
 We parked the car and walked towards it, passing restaurants and pubs and tourist shops.
 We saw the Family Fare and Subway one street parallel to the main road and realized our error from the night before.
 I jumped in the lake by the lighthouse and we watched a beautiful sunset over Lake Michigan before returning for another meal over the campfire.
 For our drive back down to Grand Rapids the following day we decided to take the scenic M-22, which neither mom nor I had ever been down before.

 So there we were, back in Grand Rapids, and over coffee dad was showing mom and me the photos he’d recently scanned of grandpa and their family camping trip back in 1966.
-He wondered what he was doing the summer of his thirty-first tour of the sun, which would have been the summer of 1989.
+He wondered what he had been doing the summer of his thirty-first tour of the sun, which would have been the summer of 1989.

 In the summer of 1989, dad also returned to Michigan after having spent time in Turkey.
 The previous year he had received a study grant from the American Research Institute in Turkey (ARIT) but having just begun a new position at Calvin College, and with mom pregnant with their fourth child, he decided to put his research trip off for a year.